 Open the Supplemental File ‘supplementary_template-analysis.xlsx”, which is also vailable within the GitHub repository under ‘openworkstation/examples/publication-JoVE.

-Copy absorbance readings into the ‘raw data’ sheet and ensure that all cell references are correctly defined in all tables.
+Copy absorbance readings into the ‘raw data’ sheet, ensure that all cell references are correctly defined in all tables, and click on the ‘analysis’ sheet for information on the average, standard deviation, and coefficient of variance (CV) values.

 NOTE: Depending on the sample distribution on a well plate, the following preset evaluation types are available with the template: the ‘Uniform’ type is used when all samples have the same composition, the ‘By rows’ type is used when samples in different rows have different compositions, the ‘By columns’ type is used when samples in different columns have different compositions, and the ‘Customized’ type is used when the sample positions are user specific.